-The graphs below (Figure 13 and Figure 14) show the hourly difference between the highest and the lowest price among all countries, i.e. the maximum price difference, ranked in decreasing order for the different methods.
-As observed for the convergence, the divergence is lower with FBMC than with ATCMC for most hours.
-The FBIMC is very close to FBMC.
-However, the zoom on the first hours (Figure 14) shows that there is one situation for which the maximum price difference is larger in FBMC (and FBIMC, as the situation is intuitive) than in ATCMC.
+The graphs (Figure 21 and Figure 22) show the hourly difference between the highest and the lowest price among all areas, i.e. the maximum price difference, ranked in decreasing order for the different methods.

+As observed for the convergence, the divergence is lower with FBMC than with ATCMC for all hours except the first one.
+The FBIMC is very close to FBMC (less than $2 \in /MWh$ to the exception of 3 situations where it is 2.3, 3.8 and 20 $\in /MWh$ respectively).
+However, the zoom on the first hours (Figure 22) shows that there is at least one situation for which the maximum price difference is larger in FBMC (and FBIMC, as the situation is intuitive) than in ATCMC.
 This situation is December 2nd, 19:00 and is analysed thoroughly in the frame below.
+No such similar situation has been found since this date.
+Note that the fact that a price divergence distribution is below another one does not mean that the price divergence is always lower.
+For example, there are 19 hours where the divergence is larger in FBMC than in ATCMC (versus 615 where the divergence is larger in ATCMC than in FBMC, table not shown).
+December 2nd, 2010, 19:00 is one of them.